+Innovate or Falll Behind.
 A Cautionary Tale - England and the Industrial Revolution

 The Rocket - Famous Steam Locomotive

 England, more than any country, started the Industrial Revolution in the late 1700s.
 And for over 150 years, England continued to discover new products and technologies.
-Yet England eventually fell behind the United States and Germany in industrial technology, production efficiency, and economic growth.
+Yet England eventually fell behind the United States and Germany in industrial technology, commercial innovation, production efficiency, and economic growth.
 What happened?

 The seeds of England’s relative economic decline were there right at the beginning.
-Producing cotton cloth became England's great industry in the 19th Century.
+Producing cotton cloth was England's first big industry.
 But millwrights, mechanics with specialized knowledge of how to build wool and cotton mills and their machinery, felt frustrated because they seldom became part owners and couldn’t find financing to start their own mills.
 Some illegally emigrated to the United States and France.
-Much of the early American textile mill technology was due to English immigrants.
+Much of the early American textile mill technology was due to English immigrants and English technology.
 The first cotton spinning mills were designed by an English millwright financed by a Providence, Rhode Island merchant.
-By the middle of the 19th century, American cotton mills were more efficient than English mills; much of the venture capital for the industry was provided by Boston merchants.
-By the end of the 19th century, America produced more cotton cloth than England; American mills used newer weaving and spinning technology, were more efficient, and mass produced cheaper cloth.
+Much of the early venture capital for the industry was provided by Boston merchants.

-The inability to constantly improve machinery and production processes was part of England's long term problem.
-An english company named Platt's invented and produced an automatic loom for weaving cloth.
+The inability to constantly improve machinery and production processes were part of England's long term problem.
+An English company named Platt's invented and produced an automatic loom for weaving cloth.
 Platt's failed to find buyers in the home market but exported the new automatic looms to Japan and other countries.
 A new Japanese company named Toyoda bought Platt's looms and began improving their design.
 By 1930, Toyoda had improved Platt’s technology to the point where Toyoda was exporting power looms to England.
 Toyoda later changed its name to Toyota.

-England (actually, a Scot named James Watt) developed a much more efficient steam engine.
-Later, the improved high pressure steam engine was developed at almost the same time in England and the United States (by Oliver Evans).
-This engine was critical to the development of the railroad locomotive, steamboats and later steamships.
 The first general purpose railroad was developed in England in 1830.
 The first railroad locomotives in America were imported from England.
-But within two years, American engineers and mechanics were modifying the English locomotive, making it more flexible and powerful.
+Within two years, American engineers and mechanics were modifying the English locomotive, making it more flexible and powerful.
 American railroad companies developed cheaper and faster ways to lay track.
 By 1860 over half the world’s track was in the United States and America was exporting railroad expertise and equipment.

-Already in the 1850s, English engineers were alarmed by superior American production techniques.
 England began to fall behind the United States and Germany in the 1870s, at the start of the “Second Industrial Revolution.”
 Part of the problem was the inability of England to stay ahead in the new industries it helped to create.

 An English chemist discovered the first synthetic dye for cloth.
 But the development of the synthetic dye industry occurred in Germany.
 It was the basis for the world dominant German chemical industry.
 German companies went on to discover and develop new chemical products, including high explosives that gave Germany a decided edge in artillery in World War I.

-Germany and the United States developed the new technologies of electrical equipment.
-America dominated the global production of automobiles.
 By 1900, the United States had replaced England as the largest economy in the world.
 Germany caught up by 1914; Germany was able to build a modern navy that challenged England's naval superiority.

 In World War I, England first developed and deployed the tank.
 But its further development, and a strategy for modern warfare built around the tank, was done in Germany.
 In 1927, the English army spend more money on hay for horses than fuel for tanks.
 In 1940, England paid the price as German tanks destroyed the English army and its inferior tanks.